 Everyone’s all about eating healthy these days.
 What has more nutrients?
 Is this kale free range?
-Today I’m going to help you out and let you know how to preserve most nutrients from your veggies.
+Today I’m going to help you out and let you know how to preserve and conserve nutrients from your veggies.
 Vegetables are awesome for you.
 Because they’re chock full of essential vitamins that we need.
 Our body can’t make these nutrients on its own.
 These nutrients help you function, grow, and fight off diseases.
 Let me just give you a quick recap about vitamins.

-• Water-soluble vitamins have antioxidant properties.
+- Water-soluble vitamins have antioxidant properties.
 That help with tissue repair and reduce the risk of cardiovascular diseases.

-• Fat-soluble vitamins are great for your eyes, liver, blood and bones.
+- Fat-soluble vitamins are great for your eyes, liver, blood and bones.

-• Veggies are also a great source of minerals which regulate important processes in the body.
+- Veggies are also a great source of minerals which regulate important processes in the body.

-• Magnesium keeps muscles, nerves, blood and bones strong and healthy.
+- Magnesium keeps muscles, nerves, blood and bones strong and healthy.

-• Iron is crucial for growth and making hemoglobin.
+- Iron is crucial for growth and making hemoglobin.
 Which is the protein that carries oxygen throughout your body.

 1. Do Not Throw Away The Cooking Water